FadeCloudNW/IssueTracker/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Template for players to submit bug reports with
+about: Template for players to submit bug reports with.
+Please search for existing issues first!
 title: ''
 labels: bug
 assignees: ''